andreiaamaral/IsomiR-Window/README.md

-## Using the IsomiR Window standalone pipeline
+## Using the IsomiR Window standalone pipeline for the annotation module

+The annotation module has the follwoing main features:
+-maps reads to reference genome;
+-quantifies ncRNAs, miRNAs and IsomiRs
+-tests for differential expression
+-predicts novel miRNAs

 ### Step 1 - create the directory tree required for output and log processing files